my-name-is-samael/BeamJoy/README.md

 The purpose of this mod is to provide easy access to moderation tools and activities for the players on your BeamMP server.
 In addition, it includes a built-in framework to make it modular, allowing developers to easily add new features.

-🎮 Come try it out on my demonstration server: Search for "BeamJoy DEMO" in the in-game server browser.

 ## Summary
 1. [Features](#features)
 2. [How to Install](#how-to-install)